howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 }
 ```

 It isn't hard to imagine what this mutation does.
-Name suggests it's point of our interests - it creates an user, takes two paramaters of type `String` and `AuthProviderSignupData` and returns a `User`
+Name suggests it's point of our interests - it creates an user, takes two paramaters of type `String` and `AuthProviderSignupData` and returns an `User` in response.

-But wait... until now we've used `type` not `input`.
+But wait... until now we've been using `type` not `input`.
 So what is this? `input` is a type that can be used as parameter.
-You very often will see it along `mutation`s.
+You will frequently see it among `mutation`s.

-Let's try to implement in order similar to creation of new query:
+Let's try to implement mutation in the following order:

 * Define case classes for inputs
-* Define ObjectInputType's for those classes,
+* Define InputObjectType's for those classes,
 * Define ObjectType responsible for all Mutations
 * Tell a Schema to use this object.